-The Gibson Girl was developed by illustrator Charles Dana Gibson.
-He did countless sketches, some based off real models including his future wife, Irene Langhorne, and actresses Evelyn Nesbit and Camille Clifford.
+Illustrator Charles Dana Gibson developed The Gibson Girl.
+He did countless sketches.
+Some based off real models including his future wife, Irene Langhorne, and actresses Evelyn Nesbit and Camille Clifford.

-Gibson felt his girl was a composite of everyday women he saw on the streets and in public buildings.
+Gibson felt his girl was a composite of women he saw in public.

 Some of the features of the Gibson Girl were: